pywbem/pywbemtools/docs/pywbemcli/commands.rst

     single: connection test command
     pair: command; connection test

-The ``connection test`` command executes a single predefined operation on the current connection to verify that accessing the WBEM server works.
+The ``connection test`` command executes a single predefined WBEM operation on the :term:`current connection` to verify that accessing the WBEM server works.

+The command format is:
+    pywbemcli [GENERAL-OPTIONS] connection test [COMMAND-OPTIONS]

 The predefined operation is ``EnumerateClasses`` which attempts to enumerate the classes in the default namespace of the WBEM Server.
 Even if the server